wilsonmar/wilsonmar.github.io/_posts/2020-01-19-bash-scripts.md

 <hr />

+> This article presents a logical ordering of concepts presented in a succint way, as a hands-on narrated scenic tour.

    Each feature of the script is explained below:

-TODO: We could instead have install steps in the Dockerfile, but a bash script provides flexibility of enviornments.

-> This article presents a logical ordering of concepts presented in a succint way, as a hands-on narrated scenic tour.

 1. View the install script at:

-   <pre><strong><a target="_blank" href="https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh">https://raw.githubusercontent.com/wilsonmar/DevSecOps/master/bash/sample.sh</a>
+   <pre><strong><a target="_blank" href="https://github.com/wilsonmar/DevSecOps/blob/master/bash/sample.sh">https://github.com/wilsonmar/DevSecOps/blob/master/bash/sample.sh</a>
    </strong></pre>

+   TODO: The script creates the app locally, the builds a Docker image based on a Dockerfile, runs the app, and if it passes tests, stores it in Dockerhub.

    ## Shebang and comments